sdot-team/sdot/doc/power_diagram_py.md

 In python the wrapper class is named `PowerDiagram`.
 It handles
 * virtual seeds, for periodicity handling,
 * any number of dimension (>= 1),
+* a wide variety of scalar types,
 * large vectors (notably for out-of-core or MPI computations).

-It is optionaly equiped with an underlying measure (Lebesgue bye default), for methods like `cell_integrals`.
+It is optionaly equiped with an underlying measure (Lebesgue by default), for methods like `cell_integrals`, `cell.boundary_integrals`...

+Internally, it is optimized for multicore and SIMD/SIMT instruction sets.

 Construction and visualization
 ==============================